PI – Pascal Del’Haye

-George joined NPL last April as a PhD student with the Controlled Quantum Dynamics Centre for Doctoral Training at Imperial College London.
+George joined the group in 2018 as a PhD student with the Controlled Quantum Dynamics Centre for Doctoral Training at Imperial College London.
 George graduated from the University of Bath with an MPhys in Physics, where he fabricated and characterised on-chip optical waveguides for his master’s thesis.

 Andreas Svela obtained his bachelor’s degree in applied physics and mathematics from the Norwegian University of Science and Technology in 2017.
 With a growing interest in quantum physics, he moved to Imperial College London, joining the master’s programme in quantum engineering.
 Andreas is funded by an Aker Scholarship.

 andreas.svela [at] npl.co.uk

 Niall received a MEng (Hons) in Aerospace Engineering from the University of Liverpool before joining the Royal Air Force.
 After 4 years, he decided that he wanted a change of lifestyle and was accepted onto the Quantum Systems Engineering Skills Hub at Imperial College London.

 Lewis is an external theory student in our group, located at the University of Strathclyde and working with Prof Gian-Luca Oppo.
 He obtained degrees in both ‘Mathematics’ and ‘Theoretical and Computational Physics’ from Cardiff University where he was also awarded the Professor John Parrot Prize in 2017.